Skip to content

 Compliance Context

 PCI DSS Level 1 certified (inherited from Global Payments parentage, maintained post-carve-out).
 NACHA Third-Party Sender registration for ACH origination.
 MSB registration with FinCEN at the federal level.
-Fair Credit Reporting Act compliance as a Consumer Reporting Agency on the CFPB's official consumer reporting companies list — Pavilion maintains credit-like records on enrolled patrons that get pulled during enrollment and used to set 7-day limits, with FCRA dispute resolution obligations.
+Fair Credit Reporting Act compliance as a Consumer Reporting Agency on the CFPB's official consumer reporting companies list, so Pavilion maintains credit-like records on enrolled patrons that get pulled during enrollment and used to set 7-day limits, with FCRA dispute resolution obligations.
 State gaming vendor approvals in every regulated US iGaming and sports betting state, with each state running independent background checks on executives and ownership before approval.
-CasinoSoft acquisition (July 2025) added Title 31/AML, automated CTR/SAR/W-2G processing and jackpot reporting directly into the payment infrastructure — the only US gaming payment vendor offering this natively.
-Fraud prevention runs through a proprietary in-house engine that aggregates signals across the 3 million-patron network — a fraud pattern at FanDuel hardens defenses at DraftKings within hours.
-ACH return monitoring is automated.
-Multi-factor authentication on kiosks.
-BBB rating A+ on the Las Vegas entity (the Niles, IL Check Services LLC carries a B rating with 92+ consumer complaints, mostly about denied withdrawals and ACH return fees).
-No public SOC 2 Type II or ISO 27001 reports posted, which is unusual for a 2026 payment processor and a known gap when sophisticated B2B buyers do due diligence.
+The CasinoSoft acquisition (July 2025) added Title 31/AML, automated CTR/SAR/W-2G processing and jackpot reporting directly into the payment infrastructure, the only US gaming payment vendor offering this natively.
+Fraud prevention runs through a proprietary in-house engine that aggregates signals across the 3 million-patron network, so a fraud pattern at FanDuel hardens defenses at DraftKings within hours.
+ACH return monitoring is automated, and there is multi-factor authentication on kiosks.
+The BBB rating is D on the Las Vegas entity (not accredited, 13 complaints, 1 unanswered), while the Niles, IL Check Services LLC carries a B rating with 92+ consumer complaints, mostly about denied withdrawals and ACH return fees.
+There are no public SOC 2 Type II or ISO 27001 reports posted, which is unusual for a 2026 payment processor and a known gap when sophisticated B2B buyers do due diligence.

 About Pavilion Payments: Company Background